 - Fake Urgency: "If you're sleeping 8 hours, you're losing."

 - Revenue Theater: Blurred screenshots of Stripe accounts and "This month's revenue: $247,891.53" posts.
+(Learn to spot fake revenue screenshots and verify MRR claims in 60 seconds.)

 - Lifestyle Larping: Leased Lamborghinis, Airbnb luxury penthouses presented as "my home," and the myth of passive income achieved through sheer force of will.